The Hum Sum FAQs

 You can also post services like green jobs, repairs, deliveries, and funding opportunities.

 Use our site for home and work.
 Sign up is free.
 Be sure to browse the galleries to see what’s already here.
 Be sure to keep your profile updated and check your dashboard for messages and tax receipts.

 How do I donate hair, fur, wool, fleece and other fibers?

 Clean Wave donations (even one-time hair ponytail donations) are all made through The Hum Sum.

 We get a lot of wonderful fiber on The Hum Sum, and cottage-industry mini-factories have limited space so matches are made with the nearest addresses and with emergency spill needs.

 Loose hair must be 1 inch (~3 cm) or longer, natural and unbraided.
 Natural hair can be dyed, permed etc. Please note wigs and synthetic extensions won’t be accepted for the oil spill hair mats.

 Please see our short VIDEO for instructions on how to send hair.

 1) Take a PHOTO of your GIFT.

 3) Click on the + (on desktop: sidebar top left; on mobile: bottom center)

 5) Complete title and form and click Publish.

-Check your email and nearby hubs will contact you, usually within 72 hours, to accept your gift of fiber.
+Check for email notifications as a nearby hub will contact you, usually within 72 hours, to request your gift of fiber.
 Please click on the email link and accept a request to get an address and tax deductible receipt.

 What is an Eco-Commitment?

 Do you ride the bus, walk to work, recycle, garden, shop for secondhand clothes or sell antiques?
 Plan to install solar, drive a hybrid car or develop a green-job training policy?

 Post guestimates for how much money and time your household, your business, your classroom, your nonprofit, your city department… plans to spend on environmental choices.